Value-Added Tax – Bakery Products and Food Supplements

 Certain food supplements may benefit from the Zero rate of VAT.
 The zero-rating of food and drink of a kind used for human consumption, with the exception of the items specified in Table 1 (the Table), is provided for in paragraph 8 of Schedule 2 of the VATCA 2010, as amended.
 This zero-rating of food and drink is in accordance with Article 110 of the VAT Directive, which permits the retention of this rate for “clearly defined social reasons” that “benefit the final consumer”.
 In interpreting Paragraph 8, the words “food” and “drink” must be given their everyday and ordinary meanings.

 Food supplements that may benefit from the Zero rate must fall within the ordinary and everyday meaning of “food” and not be equivalent to any of the items specified in the Table.
+Meaning, these are those foods with the highest value of food hygiene because they’re everyday items.
 The supplement must encourage the maintenance of health, through the sustenance derived from a normal, healthy diet, to meet the social reasons criteria that apply to goods benefiting from the Zero rate.
 The key consideration is whether the food supplement is one that forms part of a person’s normal diet for the purposes of sustenance as opposed to enhancing a person’s diet with a view to achieving a particular aim.
 The former can benefit from the Zero rate.
 The latter, which includes a food supplement taken for the purposes of muscle growth or body mass increase, or for the purposes of weight reduction or bodily sculpture, cannot benefit from the Zero rate.

 The Zero rate applies to the following substances, whether they are marketed as food supplements or not, provided they are formulated to make good the potential shortfall from the nutrition required for a normal, healthy diet: